 - Corona Beach House (Concourse D)

-- Viena – $30 per person credit (Concourse E)
+- Viena – $30-per-person credit (Concourse E)

-You can also access these lounges:
+You also have access to these lounges:

 - Club America F (Concourse F)

 It’s not just the number of lounges and restaurants that make Miami a great airport for using your Priority Pass membership.
 It’s also the location of the restaurants.
 Both Air Margaritaville and Viena are located landside (before security).
 That means that if a someone is seeing you off on a trip, in theory they should be able to count as your guest even if they aren’t traveling.